 Once a part is printed on a Carbon printer, it’s baked in an oven.
 Heat sets off a secondary chemical reaction that causes the materials to adapt and strengthen, taking on exceptionally strong characteristics.

 Conventional 3D printed materials often exhibit variable strength and mechanical properties depending on the direction in which they were printed.
 Digital Light Synthesis parts behave consistently in all directions.
 The resolution and gentleness of our process — where parts aren’t harshly repositioned with every slice — make it possible to exploit a range of materials that have surface finish and detail needed for end–use parts.

 3D printed parts are notoriously inconsistent.
 Their mechanical properties vary depending on the direction the parts were printed due to the layer-by-layer approach.

 Carbon DLS™ produces consistent and predictable isotropic mechanical properties, creating parts that are solid on the inside like injection molded parts.

 Product Design, Perfected

 Digital manufacturing sends modern design soaring, giving designers and engineers the freedom to bring their most inspired ideas to life without the constraints of molding or machining.

-Learn about how Carbon DLS™ technology unlocks a new world of design.
+Learn about how the Carbon DLS™ process unlocks a new world of design.

 The L and M Series printers and Smart Part Washer offer versatility and enable scalable manufacturing.